 "We have a lot of baseball affiliates around Pennsylvania that do a lot of great things for the cities where they are located, and I'm proud to be able to announce this," Wolf said of the announcement.

-Beginning in 2021, fans will enter UPMC Park at the foot of ninth street.
-The new entrance plaza will be in close proximity to Erie Insurance Arena making one entrance for both downtown properties.
-The SeaWolves ticket office, team store and offices will be relocated to the new building which will attach to the arena.
+Fans enter UPMC Park from a cul-de-sac near East 9th and French Streets.
+The entry plaza is in close proximity to Erie Insurance Arena, creating one entrance for both downtown properties.
+The SeaWolves ticket office, team store and offices are now in a building attached to the arena.

-For the first time in team history, fans will be able to shop in the comforts of a 1500-square foot, climate-controlled Team Store.
-On non-game days, fans will be able to enter the store from the exterior of the building.
-A main in-park store entrance will be open on game days for fans attending the game.
+Fans can now shop in the comfort of a 1,550-square foot, climate-controlled Team Store.
+On non-game days, fans can enter the store from the exterior of the building.
+An in-park store entrance is open on game days for fans who choose to shop while at the game.

 UPMC Park will have the newest and premier downtown Erie meeting space with a brand new stadium club.
 Located on the top level of the new left-field stadium building, the UPMC Park Stadium Club will feature accommodations for up to 230 people.
 Fans will be able to access the stadium club by both exterior and interior entrances.
 The new club will be perfect for business meetings, banquets, parties and receptions.
 Patrons will have the ability to book fully catered events in this year-round facility that overlooks the field at UPMC Park.